Changing Agents

 After all, if they do agree to release you from your contract or you’re already out of contract and you decide to come across to Wellington & Reeves then we still need the current property managers assistance with transferring the various pieces of information, documentation and of course the keys – which can be handled entirely on your behalf.
 The only thing you need to do is to have the chat and follow it up with advice of the change in writing as agreed during the meeting.

-So if you are looking for a change, then please give us a call or email as we would be happy to walk you through the process in more detail – we would love to have your business.
+So if you are looking for a change, then please give our real estate agents in Albany a call or email us as we would be happy to walk you through the process in more detail

 Related Posts